 Protecting Children in a Virtual Learning Environment*

-During this 60-minute workshop for administrators and directors of schools and youth-serving organizations, educators, mentors and coaches, we discuss how policy can help professionals establish healthy boundaries in an online environment with the students they serve.
-Attendees will learn how to communicate with students in an online environment that maintains observable and interruptible interactions, and how to recognize abuse and neglect through a webcam.
+During this 60-minute workshop for educators, mentors, coaches, administrators, and directors of schools and youth-serving organizations, we discuss how policy can help professionals establish healthy boundaries in an online environment with the students they serve.
+Attendees will learn how to communicate with students in an online environment that maintains observable and interruptible interactions and how to recognize abuse and neglect through a webcam.

-Grooming Children, Families and Organizations
+Grooming Children, Families, and Organizations*

 Recognizing and Reporting Child Abuse and Neglect*

 During this 60-minute workshop for adults, participants will learn about mandatory reporting statutes, the different forms of abuse and neglect, how to recognize the signs of abuse and neglect, how to respond to a disclosure of abuse, and how and when to make a report.
 This workshop also involves scenario-based discussion.

 Secrets & Lies: Combating the Commercial Sexual Exploitation of Children

 Commonly known as “human trafficking,” this 60-minute workshop for adults examines how children are trafficked in our neighborhoods, vacation destinations, and retail shops through predatory grooming and coercion tactics.
 Participants will learn how children are particularly susceptible to trafficking, whether online or through in-person interactions, and how to recognize indicators, intervene and report suspected trafficking.
 Safeguarding children from sexual exploitation and abuse significantly reduces their risk of becoming trafficked, making primary prevention strategies essential to preventing trafficking of children and adults.

 This is a 60-minute overview of what children are doing online.
 Participants will learn how child predators online hunt, lure, and groom children for future abuse – and how adults can best protect children from the threat of an online predator.